 Monthly Financial report: Eric Harris reported that upon initial review that there are no large deviations from expected expenses.
 Eric offered to look further in detail for any specific data requests.
 Nathan Herr also noted that based upon his years of experience, he also noted expected deviations only.

+Page 4

 Overflow Parking: Question about the use of the overflow parking spaces on Privet Lane.
-Association policy that this is intended for overflow parking for residential private purposes, not for facilitation any commercial purposes.
+Association policy is overflow parking is for residential private purposes, not for facilitation any commercial purposes.
 These vehicles also must be properly registered and in good repair.

-Remaining Storm Cleanup: Additional cleanup is required in various areas such as by the clubhouse arbor vitae, and the present fall cleanup is due to be done by the outgoing contractor.
+Remaining Storm Cleanup: Additional cleanup is required in various areas such as by the clubhouse arbor vitae, and the present fall cleanup is due to be done by Trindle Brothers.
 We must call Carey to remind Trindle Brothers of this requirement.

 Landmark Board Meeting Request: Landmark developers have requested to be present for discussion at the November board meeting.
 Les noted that we should be prepared to speak with them about the upcoming decisions about repayment of the association for its right-of-way for the field area for sewage pipe installation.
-The bottom line is that it will certainly happen with or without our specific agreement, at last instance by eminent domain, where we would receive only minor monetary benefit in return.
+The bottom line is that it will happen with or without our specific agreement, at last instance by eminent domain, in which case we would receive only minor monetary benefit in return.
 Therefore, we should try to identify areas which we can ask for in trade for the right-of-way.
-The $10,000 initial offer is just that, a beginning, but we may be able to ask for something that a developer can do which exceeds the monetary total that we would have to pay, but that a developer could more easily do, and we gain a financial advantage to our bottom line.
+The $10,000 initial offer is just that, a beginning, but we may be able to ask for something that a developer can do which exceeds the monetary total that we would have to pay for the same services.
+A developer can perform many functions easier and less expensively that the association, and we possibly gain a financial advantage to our bottom line.
 Some areas mentioned which may be brought up for negotiation could be major help with the pond remediation and rock water channel, an all-weather trail along the creek, playground upgrades, additional bushes for landscaping remediation after construction, or other ideas.
 Board members must gather their thoughts to be ready for the next meeting with Landmark and meet prior for additional board considerations.

+Adjournment: The VVG Board entertained and seconded a motion to adjourn the meeting, and unanimously voted to adjourn the meeting at 8:45 pm.

+Page 5